How will you stay in touch with me?

 Learning Experience – Our pre-placement sessions run on a rolling monthly basis, and are likely to increase in frequency in the future.

-This means that throughout the year, there will be multiple opportunities for you to potential support young people at one of our workshops.
+This means that throughout the year, there will be multiple opportunities for you to potentially support young people at one of our workshops.

-There will also be more ad hoc opportunities to get involved in virtual workshops, and share your knowledge, which will be shared via WhatsApp and in our newsletter.
+There will also be more ad hoc opportunities to get involved in virtual workshops and share your knowledge; these will be shared via WhatsApp and in our newsletter.

 Will you monitor my progress?